Personal line of credit: What it is and how it works

 Even if you don’t end up using your line of credit, keep an eye out for any monthly or annual maintenance fees the lender may charge.
 If you’re considering a PLOC, it’s worth keeping in mind how any potential fees will fit into your budget.

-Key takeaways: personal line of credit
+Key takeaways: Personal line of credit

-A PLOC can be a useful tool to provide funds when you need them most.
 Like any financial product, PLOCs come with their own pros and cons.
 Whether a PLOC is right for you depends on your circumstances.

 Related Content